graalvm/graalvm-demos/functionGraphDemo/README.md

 Now you're all set to run the polyglot JavaScript, Java, R application.

-Export the GraalVM home directory as the `$GRAALVM_HOME` and add `$GRAALVM_HOME/bin` to the path.

 ## Running the application

 To run the application, you need to execute the `server.js` file.
-You can run it with the following command (or run the `run.sh` script):
+You can run it with the following command:

 ```
 $GRAALVM_HOME/bin/node --jvm --polyglot server.js